Fall 2020 term begins August 17, 2020 and ends November 25, 2020.

 A $30 service fee will be charged on all returned check and returned e-check payments. (includes insufficient funds, closed account, stop payment, and incorrect account numbers)

 Effective with Fall 2019, Peru State College has partnered with eCampus, our new online bookstore provider.
 Students may begin to purchase textbooks at https://peru.ecampus.com.
 A book voucher will be provided to students whose excess financial aid will pay for textbook purchases.
-We anticipate a mid-July timeframe for the availability of book vouchers.

 The payment plan will be managed through the CashNet system.
 Please review the terms and conditions prior to enrollment in the plan.
 The terms and conditions of the payment plan can be found here.